 Finding 6 — State policy as the lever

-Youth turnout rises with the count of facilitative election-administration policies a state has in effect — automatic voter registration, same-day registration, online voter registration, pre-registration at 16 or 17, no-excuse absentee voting, universal vote-by-mail.
-The correlation is strongest in the cells where the access barriers in Finding 3 concentrate.
+Young-voter turnout goes up as a state adds more access policies — automatic voter registration, same-day registration, online voter registration, pre-registration at 16 or 17, no-excuse absentee voting, and universal vote-by-mail.[6]
+The correlation is strongest in the groups where the access barriers in Finding 3 concentrate.
 For same-day registration and mail-ballot expansion, the peer-reviewed literature supports causal attribution and we cite those effects directly; elsewhere we report the correlation and leave causal interpretation open.

 Policy score × youth turnout (2020 + 2022 + 2024 pooled)